 |Title||Didsbury CE||West Didsbury CE||St Wilfrid's CE||St Elisabeth's CE|

 |Vice Chair (PCC)||Andrew Ballantyne||Paul Good||Geoff Stevenson||Angie Stanton|

 |Co- opted||Nick Bundock||Susanne Budgett||Gemma Davenport|

-There are nine Directors, seven of whom are directly appointed representatives from St James and Emmanuel Church, St Wilfrid's CE Church and the Manchester Diocesan Board of Education, along with the Executive Headteacher, who is a direct appointment of the Members.
+There are ten Directors, eight of whom are directly appointed representatives from St James and Emmanuel Church, St Wilfrid's CE Church and the Manchester Diocesan Board of Education, along with the Executive Headteacher, who is a direct appointment of the Members.

-The Directors take strategic decisions to improve performance across all three schools and to maximise economies of scale across all three schools.
+The Directors take strategic decisions to improve performance across all four schools and to maximise economies of scale across all four schools.

 The Directors meet formally together once a term, but also have extra meetings with the Trust's auditors to ensure that all the accounting regulations are adhered to.